eniolakunle/ConcurrentJava/src/ex3/README.md

-# 🛠️ Exercise 3: Java Task Assigner with ExecutorService
+# 🛠️ Exercise 3: Java Task Assigner

 Use ExecutorService: Create a TaskAssigner class where you use ExecutorService to assign tasks to employees.
 Tasks could be represented as Runnable or Callable objects,